vidschofelix/vite-plugin-svelte-anywhere/docs/demo.md

 # Demos
 :::info
-All components of this page are svelte components, wrappend in custom elements.
+All components of this page are svelte components, wrappend in custom elements (that's what the plugin does).
 The Page itself is a vue project.
 :::

 ## Counter